-My work up to this point has been centered on Turtle Island (North America) and the United States, particularly in Minnesota and the Upper Midwest, but I am also keenly interested in discovering the ways in which all of these processes play out on Vancouver Island, British Columbia, Canada, and in global contexts.
+The primary geographic focus of my work centers on North America, particularly the Salish Sea region (BC/Washington) as well as Minnesota and the Upper Midwest, but I am also keenly interested in discovering the ways in which all of these processes play out in global contexts.

-Other academic interests of mine include research ethics with Indigenous communities, and interdisciplinary work–I have collaborated with scholars in fields such as rhetoric, linguistics, and history.
+Other academic interests of mine include geographies of outer space, historical geographies, research ethics with Indigenous communities, and interdisciplinary work–I have collaborated with scholars in fields such as rhetoric, linguistics, history, and quantitative social science.